khushi-naik/TodoApp-react-node-mongo/Readme.md

-After cloning the repo, run the following commands in a terminal:
+After cloning the repo, run the following commands in a terminal for backend:
 ```
 npm install
 npm start
 ```
-Open another terminal and run the following:
+Open another terminal and run the following commands for frontend:
 ```
 cd testreact
 npm install